22 Home Depot Coupon and Money-Saving Shopping Secrets

 10. Know what things to buy (and what to avoid).

-According to Time.com, some of the best things to buy at The Home Depot are Behr paint, patio furniture, lighting and ceiling fan fixtures, LED light bulbs, plants, Char-broil gas grills, and more.
-As you can see from the photo below, I spotted nice clearance deals on various ceiling fans at my store!
+According to Money.com, some of the best things to buy at The Home Depot are Behr paint, patio furniture, lighting and ceiling fan fixtures, LED light bulbs, plants, Char-broil gas grills, and more.

-Some of the worst things to buy include home decor, cleaning supplies, kitchen accessories, Glidden paint, Brinkmann grills, Home Legend flooring, select humidifiers, and HDX paper towels.
+However, some of the worst things to buy include wall and home decor, cleaning supplies, kitchen accessories, Glidden paint, Brinkmann grills, Home Legend flooring, select humidifiers, and HDX paper towels.

 11. Shop the special buys for BIG savings.